-Orientation and New Student Programs also collaborates with different resources on campus to offer intentional activities that support student success.
-This ongoing support is provided through a variety of transition programs including Welcome Back Bash, Weeks of Welcome, Midterms and Finals programs and much more.
+Orientation and New Student Programs also collaborates with different resources across campus to offer intentional activities that support student success.
+This ongoing support is provided through a variety of transition programs including Welcome Back Bash, Weeks of Welcome, Global Buddies and much more.